slabstech/gaganyatri.com/_posts/support/2019-03-05-supporters-feb-2019.md

 * Rakesh Lagare : Loaning me euro 300 to pay my college fees, till my deposit gets refunded

 * Hemanth Karnal : Loaning me euro 800, to pay for my Udacity course till my PF amount gets credited.

+* Suresh S Shetty : Dad, thank you for getting the documents processed for the company and paying INR 5K for the post